Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 .. _ref_F1:
 .. figure:: /images/SUEWSIntro_UMEP_overview.png
+   :align: center

    Overview of the climate service tool UMEP (from Lindberg et al. 2018)

-.. note:: This tutorial is currently designed to work with QGIS 2.18 but can be followed using QGIS version 3.x (some QGIS built-in tools have been moved).
-It is recommended that you have a look at the tutorials :ref:`IntroductionToSuews` and :ref:`SuewsAdvanced` before you go through this tutorial.
+.. note:: It is recommended that you have a look at the tutorials :ref:`IntroductionToSuews` and :ref:`SuewsAdvanced` before you go through this tutorial.

 Objectives